 Contact Our Experienced Miami Medical Malpractice Lawyer to Speak About Your Claim

 If your child suffered infant paralysis due to medical malpractice, contact an experienced Miami medical malpractice lawyer today.
-The Law Offices of Prosper Shaked have worked with residents of Miami, West Palm Beach, and across South Florida, and we would be honored to work with you.
-To schedule a free legal consultation, contact The Law Offices of Prosper Shaked at (305) 694-2676.
+Prosper Shaked Accident Injury Attorneys PA have worked with residents of Miami, West Palm Beach, and across South Florida, and we would be honored to work with you.
+To schedule a free legal consultation, contact Prosper Shaked Accident Injury Attorneys PA at (305) 694-2676.